Neo-vortex/TermbinSharp/README.md

 * Caching: termbinSharp caches uploaded text snippets, reducing server load and improving response times.

-* Secure: Designed with security in mind, ensuring the privacy and integrity of shared text.
+* Secure: Designed with security in mind, ensuring the integrity of shared text.

 * No Database: Everything is saved and read via files.